QRAM: A Survey and Critique: Bucket-Brigade QRAM

 If this measurement detects an even parity, then no correction must be done and all atoms are initialized for a subsequent read; however, odd parity means one atom, at an unknown position which is correlated with the address register, is in the $\ket{-}$ state and must be corrected.
 This is problematic: we now need a second process or device to correctly route a signal to correct that atom, without ever classically learning where the signal is going.
 Perhaps this could be accomplished with another photon sent through the system (which is already set to route photons to the atom in the $\ket{-}$ state).

-Thus, there are some missing components for this to fully realize a passive gate QRACM.
+Thus, there are some missing components for this to fully realize a passive hardware-QRACM.
 Moreoever, it suffers from the same ion trap QRACM issues of needing high-probability atom-photon interactions and passively trapped ions.

-\cite{CLEO:CDELE21} also propose teleporting the address into the nodes of the tree before the routing process, which requires $\Theta(N)$ gates applied to the device and thus fails to realize passive gate-QRAM.
+\cite{CLEO:CDELE21} also propose teleporting the address into the nodes of the tree before the routing process, which requires $\Theta(N)$ gates applied to the device and thus fails to realize passive hardware-QRAM.

 \paragraph{Photonic CNOT.} Another heralded QRAM is \cite{NSR:YMHC+15}, who use a post-selected photonic CNOT for their quantum router such that each routing operation has, at best, a $0.0727$ chance of failure.
 This means we can apply at most 9 routers sequentially before we have only a 50\% chance of success.
 Bucket-brigade QRAM with $n$ layers requires $\binom{n}{2}$ routing operations, meaning 9 routings is only about 5 layers (i.e., a 32 bit memory).
 However, because their scheme requires the control and signal photons to enter the router simultaneously, we may need several routers in each layer to simultaneously route more address qubits.
 Ultimately, this approach doesn't scale.